 By far her favourite activity is going out on her daily walk.
 Whether she ventures around the entire Zoo or 20 metres down the path to her favourite grazing area, she loves to get out and about on her little adventures.

 One of the things that makes Mini so dear to us is the story behind her start to life.
 Upon hearing the name 'Minibus', most people look straight to her well rounded stomach for the inspiration behind her name.
 The name, however, is rather a sad tribute to her mum.
 Unfortunately Mini's mum was hit and killed by a minibus when she was crossing the road.
 If it were not for a good Samaritan who took the time to check her mother's pouch, Mini would not be with us.
-Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum herself!
+Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum and grandmother herself!
 It just goes to show what a little extra care and attention towards our native wildlife can produce.

 Age: 5 Years (DOB 1/9/2012)